 The next pages are usually dedicated to the annual calendar.
 All the things that need to be done in the current month will be added later on.
 The pages are numbered consecutively and transferred to the index.
 This concept is applied to all the following pages.

 The entries in the Bullet Journal should not resemble a novel but rather consist of short sentences and key points.
-Entries fall into three categories: tasks, appointments and notes.
-Tasks are marked with a ‘•’, appointments with an ‘O’ and notes with a ‘- ‘.
-It might look like this:
+Entries fall into three categories: tasks, appointments, and notes.
+Tasks are marked with a ‘•’, appointments with an ‘O’, and notes with a ‘- ‘.
+It might look like this: Friday 26th August

 - Clean apartment

 That’s the first “rigid” framework of the Bullet Journal so far.
 Of course, since this is all about your needs, you may experiment and customize this structure to however you like.
-You can, for example, fill up the pages with training plans, shopping lists or other things.
+You can, for example, fill up the pages with workout plans, shopping lists, or other things.
 Thanks to the index, you’ll find everything again very quickly.

 There’s a process at the end of the month that is either called ‘migration’ or transfer.
 When preparing the next monthly plan, you go through all the tasks of the previous month.
 You can change the ‘•’ of completed tasks to an ‘X’.
 With regard to unfinished jobs, you might think about whether it makes sense to make note of the task again.
 If the answer is “no”, cross it out.
 If the task is still important, transfer it to the next monthly plan.
 You mark it accordingly, by changing the ‘•’ to a ‘>’.
 If the task is important in the long term, it can be shifted to the yearly plan, marking it with a ‘<’.
 You may of course transfer any tasks from the daily plan to the next day.

 The Bullet Journal can also be used in conjunction with other organizational tools, like the FamilyApp.
-With a shared group event calendar, activity finder, and message board, FamilyApp is another great way to coordinate and organize your whole family’s schedule.
+With a secure message board, FamilyApp is another great way to coordinate and organize your whole family’s schedule.